paragpujari/Email-Spam-Detection-Using-NLP/README.md

 ## Approach

-1. First the diabetes dataset is obtained.
+1. First the email dataset is obtained.
 2. Then the dataset is cleaned and preprocessed.
-3. The dataset is divided into independent(input features) and dependent(output features).
-4. As all the input features in the dataset are in different range, so Standardization is done to keep all the input features in one range.
-5. The dataset is divided into training and testing data.
-6. Two Machine Learning Models(Logistic Regression) and (Support Vector Machines) are used to test the accuracy level of the model.
-7. Using the above two models, the data is first trained, then using the test data, the model is predicted and we get the predicted output for each algorithms.
-8. Then we calculate the accuracy value for each training and testing data for both the models.
-9. The model that has better accuracy will be considered for determining the  diabetic condition of the patient.
-10. A prediction system is also built that helps in determining whether the person is having diabetes or not using a test data.
+3. Then Exploratory Data Analysis(EDA) is performed on the dataset and we have formed three new columns named as 'number_of_characters', 'number_of_words','number_of_sentences'.
+Then we have performed statistical analysis on it.
+4. Data is preprocessed where it is converted into lower case and all the special characters has been removed from it.
+5. Count Vectorizer and tfidf vectorizer is performed on the preprocessed data where the text is converted into the numbers.
+6. Various Machine Learning algorithms has been applied on the vectorized data , so that the models can be easily be trained on the data and we can easily get the accuracy and the precision scores.
+7. For improving the accuracy of the model, votingclassifier and StackClassifier has been applied on the dataset so that the accuracy of the model can be imporved.
-11. Then we have developed the web application for depicting the diabetic condition of the patient.
+8. Then we have developed the web application for determining whether the email is spam or not.